Sign In Register

 Education

 Educational attainment is solid, with 33.7% holding a bachelor's degree or higher, near the national average.
 96.7% have completed high school.
-Area schools have an average test score of 5.4/10.
+Local schools score 6.3/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Troy experiences four distinct seasons with an average temperature of 46°F. Winters average 30°F in January while summers reach 65°F in July.
+With 276 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 27.8 inches, including 50.9 inches of snow.
 Air quality is rated Good with a median AQI of 33.

 Population